 The impact of this trend on people’s physical and mental health is worrisome.
 It is particularly disturbing how being constantly indoors can affect children who may have limited choice but to stay indoors – in classrooms or daycare, in apartment buildings, in school buses.
 It’s time to bring plants into your home with a residential indoor plant service.
 Even children’s leisure time may be spent indoors playing in arcades or strolling around in malls.Intuitively, we know that being outside, and seeing plants and greenery is good for us.
 This is linked to better moods and better outlooks in life.
 Up until recently though, how much impact spending so much time indoors has on us has not been precisely quantified.

-What do Studies Say
+What Do Studies Say

 A study conducted by Aarhus University in Denmark, however, showed just how important spending time in greener surroundings is.
 The study found that children who grow up with greener surroundings have up to 55 percent less risk of developing various mental disorders later in life; this calls for greener and healthier cities for the future.
 The study shows the importance of surrounding children with green space from birth to the age of 10, particularly.